qilinO-o/WABIDB/README.md

 ## Usage Instructions

 `WABIDB` uses `class instrumenter` internally, which is also potentially useful for individual usage in other projects.
-You only need to import `instrumenter.hpp` for basic functionality.
+You only need to import `instrumenter.hpp` for basic C++ APIs.
 It provides a general wasm binary instrumentation tool that is easy to use and powerful as well.

 The `routine()` method below covers basic usage of the APIs:
 ```cpp